 Blue Earth Art Center – Customer Spotlight

-TRC is excited to share this story of how we helped Jenna Johnson, a music teacher with dreams of opening a local art center, to safely eliminate the headache of mysterious old hazardous waste that she inherited with the purchase of a vacant building.
-In a community desperate for resources and a space for children and teachers to teach and learn the arts, Jenna was “panicking” when faced with the challenge of identifying and disposing of years and years worth of waste that was hiding in her new art center.
+TRC is excited to share this chemical clean-out story from Blue Earth, Minnesota.
+We connected with Jenna Johnson, a music teacher with dreams of opening a local art center, to discuss her recent building acquisition.
+She was faced with the challenge of safely eliminating the mysterious hazardous waste that she inherited with the purchase of a vacant building.
+In a community desperate for resources and a space for children and teachers to learn and teach the arts, Jenna was “panicking” when trying to identify and dispose of years worth of waste hiding in her new art center.

 “I had so many questions.
 They [TRC] have just been awesome.
 Basically I just signed the papers and they took care of everything else.” – Jenna Johnson, Blue Earth Art Center

 A TRC customer recommended us to Jenna, and quickly after she got in touch with our Environmental Expert Michelle Gwin, she was “put at ease.”
 Jenna had no idea how extensive the environmental issues and hazards were in this facility, not to mention how many steps had to be taken to safely and properly clean out this waste.
-Our team took the time to educate and explain exactly what needed to be done, and we helped her through the entire process each step of the way.
+There are extensive environmental requirements for businesses.
+Our Environmental Services team took the time to educate and explain exactly what needed to be done, helping this new business owner through the entire process and ensuring compliance.
 With properties that have been left vacant and unidentified waste has built up over the years, it is important for a team of experts to come in and identify what we are working with, and to take every safety precaution to move carefully through the clean out process.

 “We bought this huge building.
 When we signed the contract “as is”…I had no idea.
 It was in really bad shape.” – Jenna Johnson

-After completing this thorough chemical clean out, Jenna was able to safely return to her renovation project throughout her new facility.
+After completing this thorough chemical clean out in Blue Earth, Jenna was able to safely return to her renovation project throughout her new facility.
 With a long list of projects ahead of her, she was relieved to find a partner in TRC that not only knew exactly how to help her, but also educated her as a new business owner regarding safety regulations for universal and hazardous wastes.

 TRC’s crew successfully removed multiple pallets of waste from Jenna’s building, along with decommissioning a 1,000 gallon above ground tank that needed to be removed.
 It was important to Jenna that everything was done properly; our lab pack team came in to package everything to DOT standards and ship it off-site.